AlphaDPO: Adaptive Reward Margin for Direct Preference Optimization: Method

 \textbf{Deriving the \method{} Objective.} Starting from the standard Reinforcement Learning (RL) objective for preference optimization, we redefine the reference model $\pi_{\text{ref}}$ as an \emph{implicit reference model} $\hat{\pi}_{\text{ref}}$, formulated as:

-where $\alpha$ is a hyperparameter controlling the influence of the policy model on the reference model, and $U(y|x)$ is a uniform distribution serving as a constant baseline.
-When $\alpha = 0$, $\hat{\pi}_{\text{ref}}$ reduces to the uniform distribution as in SimPO; when $\alpha = 1$, it incorporates the ratio between the policy and reference models as in DPO.
+where $\alpha$ is a hyperparameter that determines the extent to which the policy model $\pi_\theta$ modifies the reference model $\pi_{\text{ref}}$, and $U(y|x)$ represents a uniform distribution providing a stable baseline. \rebuttal{ This formulation shares structural similarities with the weak-to-strong preference optimization framework \cite{WSPO}, where the aligned strong model $\pi_r^{\text{strong}}$ is expressed as: